vmchale/EMD/README.md

 ```
 ./build
 ```
 in the directory `EMD/`.
-Note that the script *must* be run from this directory!

-If you are on a unix system, the only thing that will vary by platform will be how to install the packages `devIL`, `imagemagick`, and `llvm` If you are using a package manager that is NOT yum, apt-get, pacman, or brew then you will have to install these manually before running `./build`
+If you are on a unix system, the only thing that will vary by platform will be how to install the packages `devIL` (an image library), `imagemagick`, and `llvm` If `./build` fails to install these for you, you will have to install them manually.

+To see more details about the './build', jump to the Manual Build section.

 After this, the haskemd module can be used from any directory.

-In fact, you might want to test that all is well with
+You might want to test that all is well with
 ```
 python3 test.py
 ```